confluentinc/ksql/docs/developer-guide/ksqldb-reference/insert-values.md

 !!! note
 	`ROWTIME` may be specified as an explicit column but isn't required when you omit the column specifications.
+If not supplied, it defaults to the local machine time.

 Example
 -------